 [Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute Home]

 Pierre Sauvage is a child survivor of the Holocaust and a child of Holocaust survivors (at right in the arms of Eva Héritier of Le Chambon).
 An Emmy Award-winning documentary filmmaker, Sauvage is the President of the Chambon Foundation, which he founded in 1982.
 The Chambon Foundation was the first nonprofit educational foundation committed to exploring and communicating the necessary and challenging lessons of hope intertwined with the Holocaust’s unavoidable lessons of despair.
-In 2005, the Varian Fry Institute was established as a division of the Chambon Foundation; its specific focus is on America and the Holocaust.
+In 2005, the Varian Fry Institute was established as a division of the Chambon Foundation.

 (at left in 1990 with Le Chambon righteous Marie Brottes and Henri Héritier) is best known for his 1989 feature documentary